South-west Commonwealth Marine Reserves Network - Zoning and activities

 Activities allowed in former reserves

-Information on the transitional arrangements in place for the area within the former Great Australian Bight Marine Park (Commonwealth Waters) is available on the individual reserve page.
+Information on the transitional management arrangements in place for the area within the former Great Australian Bight Marine Park (Commonwealth Waters) is available on the individual reserve page.

 Approvals for activities within new areas